oscarciceri/MininetFed/docs/en/Clients.md

 def get_weights(self):
     """
     Returns the model weights.
-Can be in any format, provided it is consistent with the chosen aggregation function and update_weights implementation.
+They can be in any format, provided it matches the aggregation function chosen and the implementation of the update_weights function
     """

 def update_weights(self, weights):
     """
     Updates the model weights with the given weights.
-Can be in any format, provided it is consistent with the chosen aggregation function and get_weights implementation.
+They can be in any format, provided it matches the aggregation function chosen and the implementation of the get_weights function.
     """

 def set_stop_true(self):
     """
-    Sets the TrainerHar stop flag to True.
+    Sets the stop flag of the TrainerHar object to True.
     """
     self.stop_flag = True

 def get_stop_flag(self):
     """
-    Returns the TrainerHar stop flag.
+    Returns the stop flag of the TrainerHar object.
     """
     return self.stop_flag
 ```